Guzpenha/transformers_cl/README.md

 --scoring_function SCORING_FUNCTION_FILE: str with the path of a file with the difficulty score for each instance in the train set.
 Each line must have just a float score for the training instance at that index in the training file.
 ```

 The framework is based on previous work on curriculum learning and it has two main functions: pacing functions and scoring functions.
-The scoring functions measure the difficulty of an instance (in our case a a query is a dialogue context, i.e. set of previous utterances) and the pacing function determines how fast you go from easy to difficult instances during training.
+The scoring functions measure the difficulty of an instance (in our case the query is a dialogue context, i.e. set of previous utterances, and the documents are a set of candidate responses) and the pacing function determines how fast you go from easy to difficult instances during training.

 <p align="center">
 <img src="framework.png" align="center">